theodryden/TDTechnicalSubmission/TaskTwo/PIDbasicTerminalDisplay/README.md

-# This code is designed to run the PID Controller in terminal
+# This file runs the Golang PID Simulation in terminal

 # For a visual chart of the simulation, visit: https://github.com/theodryden/TDTechnicalSubmissionFrontEnd

-# This simulation was written in Golang

 # To improve
 * I would investigate deeper into methods of tuning such as ziegler nichols method.